Frequently Asked Questions

 Q: How does NCI compare to other practice development companies?

 A: You must have a minimum of 35 hours weekly of appointment setting.
-A Client Service Representatives Weekly Report must be sent to us on an ongoing basis to track the results.
-After 24 months, we total the annualized billings acquired by the firm.
+A Client Service Representatives' Weekly Report must be sent to NCI weekly to track the results.
+After 24 months, we total the annualized billings acquired by your practice.
 Any adjustments for client attrition will be factored in.
 The monthly billing plus installation fees, back work, and tax work are all added to arrive at the total.
 If there is any shortfall from the $300,000.00, NCI will proportionately refund the difference.
 For example, should you only obtain $200,000.00 in annualized billings after 24 months, NCI will refund you 33% of the fees paid to us.

 Q: How do we track the annualized billings for the purpose of monitoring the guarantee?

-A: A Client Service Representatives Weekly Report and Appointment Setters Weekly Report must be sent to our offices.
+A: A Client Service Representatives Weekly Report and Appointment Setters Weekly Report must be sent to our office weekly via email.
 We total up all the new clients in a spreadsheet format that allows us to track the results throughout the year.
 More importantly, these reports allow us to support your program, if there are any problem areas we can identify them and try to resolve any problems quickly with your marketing efforts.

 Q: What about the do not call list for Telemarketing.
 How does this effect the marketing NCI promotes?